-WORLDWIDE, the number of SBTi committed businesses is expanding quickly as shown in Figure 3, and Finland is no exception.
-There are currently 79 businesses in Finland committed to the SBTi.
+worldwide, the number of SBTi committed businesses is expanding quickly as shown in Figure 3, and Finland is no exception.
+There are currently 99 businesses in Finland committed to the SBTi.
+The number has increased from spring 2023 with 20 new companies.
 The industries represented by these businesses are widely varied and include manufacturing, energy, finance, and retail.
 The most represented sectors are the food and beverage sector, electrical equipment and machinery, software and services, and forest and paper products.

 Both large corporations and small and medium-sized enterprises (SMEs) have made SBTi commitments as illustrated in Figure 4.
-Large companies, i.e., companies with over 500 employees, are in majority.
-A bit over a half of the 79 Finnish companies that have made SBTi commitments are public limited companies (Plc) whereas 44% are limited companies (Ltd).
+Large companies, i.e., companies with over 500 employees, are in the majority.
+A bit over a half of the 99 Finnish companies that have made SBTi commitments are public limited companies (Plc) whereas 42% are limited companies (Ltd).
 In addition, there is one consumer cooperative and one mutual insurance firm among Finland's committed companies.
 Of all committed companies, 14 are wholly or partially state-owned.

-FIGURE 3: Representing the annual cumulative number of companies globally with approved targets and commitments between 2015-2021.
+FIGURE 3: Representing the annual cumulative number of companies globally with approved targets and commitments between 2015-2022